-Enhancement of institutional crisis management capacity, contribution to prevention of conflicts, peace-building, peace-enforcement, post-conflict stabilization and development;
+Enhancement of institutional crisis management capacity, contribution to prevention of conflicts, peace-building, peace-enforcement, post-conflict stabilization and development?

-Austria continues to maintain a comprehensive approach to its security and defence policy, in accordance with its constitution, which is based on neutrality, and it is harmonised with Austria's internal, foreign and development policies.
-Austria's main defence policy objectives remain unchanged: provision of military capability to maintain Austria's sovereignty and territorial integrity; military assistance to the civil authorities; and participation in crisis management missions abroad.
+Austria maintains its comprehensive approach for its security and defence policy in accordance with its constitution, based on neutrality.
+This policy is consistent with Austria's internal, foreign and development policies.
+Austria's main defence policy objectives remain unchanged: provision of military capability to maintain Austria's sovereignty and territorial integrity; military assistance to civil authorities; and participation in crisis management missions abroad.

 The Austrian Armed Forces (AAF) should be able to provide and sustain contributions to international crisis response operations within the framework of the UN, EU, NATO, and OSCE, preferably under a UN mandate.
-Austria's level of ambition for crisis response operations is a minimum (on average) of 1,100 military personnel and up to 100 experts.
-The (new) Government Programme 2017-2022 states the political intent to increase the national participation with military personnel.
+Austria's level of ambition for crisis response operations is a minimum (on average) of 1,100 military personnel and up to 100 experts deployed.